 - Onion: I like to use a yellow onion, but a white or a Vidalia would be fine, as well.

 - Celery: You’ll need 2 celery ribs, diced.

-- Bell Pepper: I generally dice up one small red bell pepper and one small green bell pepper; but go for the best and freshest ones, whether green, yellow, orange, or red.
+- Bell Pepper: I generally dice up one small red bell pepper and one small green bell pepper.

 - Garlic: Fresh garlic is best here, but if you need to, you can substitute about ⅛ of a teaspoon of garlic powder for each clove.